-On my spreadsheet, I also created tabs for income, business use of home, as well as detailed list of each month’s purchases.
+On my spreadsheet, I also created tabs for gross income, business use of our home office, as well as detailed list of each month’s purchases.

 For instance, I purchase a lot of decor for seasonal items each year.
 I list those purchases by month with a brief description of what it was for along with the price.
 I add all those purchases up using the sum tool on the spreadsheet and then copy that number over to the monthly expenses.

 You can see below a side by side of my supplies purchases with the sum and then how I put that sum on my category expenses.